ts-cord/tscord/README.md

 # TypeCord

-This repository is a representation of the [TypeCord](https://npmjs.com/package/TypeCord) package
+This repository is a representation of the [TypeCord](https://npmjs.com/package/TypeCord) package.

 - Light and powerful
 - 100% Promise-based